What are the best ways to buy bitcoin in the UK?

 2. Coinbase Pro

-Since the introduction of GBP deposits via Faster Payments, Coinbase Pro has been the cheapest way to buy bitcoin in the UK with a UK bank transfer.
+Since the introduction of GBP deposits via a Faster Payments, Coinbase Pro has been one of the cheapest ways to buy bitcoin in the UK with a UK bank transfer.

-Coinbase is the first major bitcoin exchange which has been granted an e-money license.
-That’s a big deal, as no other (major) cryptocurrency exchange offers GBP deposits via Faster Payments in the UK.
-This means that you should be able to use a simple UK bank transfer to deposit GBP into Coinbase.
+Coinbase was the first major bitcoin exchange which was granted an e-money license.
+This was a big deal at the time, as no other (major) cryptocurrency exchange used to offer GBP deposits via Faster Payments.
+It means that you can make a simple UK bank transfer to deposit GBP into Coinbase.

 The bottom line?

-- You can now send GBP to Coinbase and it’ll be credited in less than 2 hours.
+- You can now send GBP to Coinbase and it’ll be credited within minutes.

-- You’ll be able to buy bitcoin at the best possible rate and without incurring any fees.
+- You’ll be able to buy bitcoin at the best possible rate and without incurring high fees (just 0.5%).